IjzerenHein/firestorter/README.md

 // Define collection
 const todos = new Collection('todos');

-// Wrap your classes with mobx's observer wherever
+// Wrap your Components with mobx's `observer` when
-// you use a Firestorter Collection or Document.
+// you use a Firestorter Collection- or Document
 @observer class Todos extends Component {
 	render() {
 		return <div>